Pablo61098/k-MeansClusteringResearch/README.md

-<h1>Implementing K-Means clustering for research about environmental awareness and environmental practices of Ecuadorian households</h1>
+# Implementing K-Means clustering for research about environmental awareness and environmental practices of Ecuadorian households

 This research describes the procedure carried out for the generation and analysis of clusters of Ecuadorian households according to their practices and environmental awareness.
 After a selection of variables of interest and a treatment of the data set, the K-means algorithm is used, supported by techniques such as the Elbow Method to group the Ecuadorian households surveyed.